ikegami-yukino/madoka-python/README.rst

 madoka
 ===========

-Madoka is an implementation of a Count-Min sketch, a data structure for summarizing data streams.
+Madoka is an implementation of a Count-Min sketch data structure for summarizing data streams.

 String-int pairs in a Madoka-Sketch may take less memory than in a standard Python dict.

 Based on `madoka`_ C++ library.

 .. _madoka: https://github.com/s-yata/madoka

+NOTE: Madoka-Sketch does not have index of keys. so Madoka-Sketch can not dump all keys such as Python dict's `dict.keys()`.

 Installation
 ============